jlevy/the-art-of-command-line/README.md

 - `time`: execute and time a command

+- `timeout`: execute a command for specified amount of time and stop the process when the specified amount of time completes.

 - `lockfile`: create semaphore file that can only be removed by `rm -f`

 - `logrotate`: rotate, compress and mail logs.